 - "Yes, wrong way, look at pictures of the Yamaha RD350LC for how it should be done.
 See image."

 - "Aahhh, be careful of retroactive interference - what you have 'learned' before affecting the things you see today.
-The wheel is different than current designs, but not necessarily backwards.
+The wheel is different than current designs, but not necessarily backward.
 The profile of the spokes may be designed such that it "slices" through the air in the most effective way as it is shown."

 - "I would prefer spokes be in tension when braking, as installed."